ColinMaudry/dita-product-cascading/README.md

 I have made up the information content of this demo.
 The content describes a range of cars, the Forrester range.
 The structure of the modules is represented here: https://www.lucidchart.com/documents/view/474c-c584-5087ba4c-8f89-1ba10a40476b

-## Spotted limitations (to be confirmed)
+## Spotted limitations (confirmed)

-* If a key reference is included in an element or a block that is conref pushed, it is not resolved.
+* If a key reference is included in an element or a block that is conref pushed, it is not resolved (the issue https://github.com/dita-ot/dita-ot/issues/1572).
-* If an element A is pushed inside a block/element B that is also conref pushed, element A is not pushed.
+* If an element A is pushed inside a block/element B that is also conref pushed, element A is not pushed (the issue https://github.com/dita-ot/dita-ot/issues/1573).